-First of all, pay extra attention for signs of stress and overall unhappiness.
+First of all, pay extra attention to signs of stress and overall unhappiness.
 When leaves start to yellow, or your plant all of a sudden starts dropping its leaves, you know your plant is not happy.
 Brown leaf tips or edges mean a houseplant isn’t getting enough moisture.

 Move your plants

 The easiest and first thing to do is look at where your plants currently are, and look around to see if there are places in your home better suited to get them through the winter.
-Start moving your plants around to places they have the best change to thrive.
+Start moving your plants around to places they have the best chance to thrive.